Strada Education Foundation

-Strada Education Foundation is a non-profit organization focused on strengthening connections between education and employment.
+Strada Education Foundation is an American nonprofit organization focused on strengthening connections between education and employment.
 The organization conducts research into what American adults value about postsecondary education, makes investments in companies with similar missions, and awards grants to organizations working to achieve the same goal (improving the paths between education and work).
 This includes grants for education and training programs at four-year universities and community colleges.
 Strada's headquarters is in Indianapolis, Indiana, and the nonprofit has an additional office in Washington, D.C.

 History

 Before 2017, Strada Education Foundation was formerly known as United Student Aid Funds, and was a guarantor of student loans.
 In December 2016, the organization stopped operating in this area, offloading its guarantor business to Great Lakes Higher Education Corp.'
 In March 2017, United Student Aid Funds changed its name to Strada Education Network.

 By 2019, the nonprofit had acquired four organizations to help its mission: